tinymce/tinymce-docs/ui-components/autocompleter.md

 ## Interactive example

 The following shows two examples of how to create a charmap autocompleter.
-The first autocompleter is constructed using the standard autocompleter item and will show whenever a `:` character is typed plus at least one additional character.
-The second autocompleter is constructed using [CardMenuItems](#cardmenuitem) and will show whenever a `-` character is typed plus at least one additional character.
+The first example is constructed using the standard autocompleter item and will show whenever a `:` character is typed plus at least one additional character.
+The second is constructed using [CardMenuItems](#cardmenuitem) and will show whenever a `-` character is typed plus at least one additional character.

+{% include live-demo.html id="autocompleter-autocompleteitem" height="300" tab="js" %}

-{% include live-demo.html id="autocompleter" height="300" tab="js" %}
+{% include live-demo.html id="autocompleter-cardmenuitem" height="300" tab="js" %}